r-shakya/savetabs/README.md

 # savetabs
-This extension save the tabs in your chrome browser for managing your projects!
+This extension save the tabs in your chrome browser, for managing your projects!